pawel-wis/i2c_pcf8591t_driver/README.md

 Please notice that value returned from I2C request has unsigned char type (0-255).
 So console tools for printing a file like cat or tail can return weird symbols.
 Real number value can be revelead by functions like python's ord().

+The module use Linux native components so cross compilation to others OSes are not supported.

 ## Installation
 It is possible to build and insert module to kernel runtime using make.
 This command has a insmod under the pillow so sudo is propably needed to execute.
 ``` bash